John Hans Krebs

-John Hans Krebs (December 17, 1926 – November 10, 2014) was an Israeli-American politician and attorney who served as a U.S. Representative for California's 17th congressional district from 1975 to 1979.
+John Hans Krebs (December 17, 1926 – November 10, 2014) was an Israeli-American politician and attorney who served two terms as a U.S. Representative for California's 17th congressional district from 1975 to 1979.

 Early life and education

 Born in 1926 in Berlin, then in the Weimar Republic (now Germany), Krebs moved to British-mandated Palestine in 1933 and attended Balfour School (elementary), 1937.
 He graduated from Ben Yehuda College in 1945.
 As a young man, he volunteered for Haganah, a Jewish paramilitary group that supported the creation of an Israeli state.
 Afterward, he immigrated to America in 1946 and obtained United States citizenship in 1954.
 He earned an A.B., University of California at Berkeley in 1950 and an LL.B. from the University of California, Hastings College of the Law in 1957.

 Career

 He was admitted to the California bar in 1957 and commenced practice in Fresno in 1958.
 He served in United States Army from 1952 to 1954 and was a translator stationed in Germany.
 While in the army, he was a corporal in the infantry.
 Krebs served as a member of the Fresno County Planning Commission from 1965 to 1969 and on the Fresno County Board of Supervisors from 1970 to 1974.
 He served as delegate, California State Democratic convention, 1966.